University Hospital Inpatient Service

 The University of Michigan also is the home of EMG Whiz, a popular Web-based EMG training simulator for residents and fellows.

-In addition to the outpatient selectives detailed above, an average of 4.5 months of elective time are provided during the 3 years of residency.
+In addition to the outpatient selectives detailed above, an average of 5 months of elective time are provided during the 3 years of residency.
 Many residents choose to work on clinical or basic research during this time.
-Other popular electives include neuroradiology, neuro-ophthalmology, neuropathology, neurosurgery, neurological education, neuroimmunology, genetics, stroke, sleep, movement disorders and epilepsy.
+Other popular electives include neuroradiology, neuro-ophthalmology, sports neurology, neuropathology, neurosurgery, neurological education, neuroimmunology, genetics, stroke, sleep, movement disorders and epilepsy.
 Residents may also use elective time to become more adept at electrodiagnostic tests like EMG, EEG, evoked potentials and intraoperative monitoring.
 Residents may also choose to do electives in international health care.

 Every resident gets two 2-week vacations per year.
 Vacation is scheduled in "blocks," so it is not taken during other rotations.